moliver28/research-handbook/content/handbook/company/working-groups/secure-govern-database-decomposition/_index.md

 ### Risks

-1. Significant developer committment for a currently unknown duration.
+1. Significant developer commitment for a currently unknown duration.
 2. Increased database maintenance requirement for the new decomposed database and it's associated replicas.
 3. Possibly unable to be delivered prior to the delivery of Cells 2.0
 4. May require a full downtime of GitLab.com, which may be difficult to arrange with our customers.